Highpoint2000/webserver-logger/README.md

 - Alert message/filter for non-FMLIST compatible station IDs
 - Logging optimizations
 - Scanner log files (if available) can be downloaded using CSV and HTML download buttons
+- HTML logs now open directly in the browser

 ## Installation notes: